 4) Secondary bacterial infections and exacerbation of latent tuberculosis (measles virus induces transient but significant immunosuppression): These are often severe and may be fatal; persistent (lasting longer than a few days) or recurrent fever indicates possible complications.

 Measles usually has a mild or moderately severe course.
 Patients recovering from measles develop a lifelong immunity.
 Measles may have a particularly severe course and involve a high risk of complications in malnourished infants and young children (particularly vitamin A–deficient) and other immunodeficient patients.
 Deaths are rare and predominantly caused by complications (particularly in infants, malnourished individuals, and patients with impaired cell-mediated immunity).

-1. Vaccination (see Immunoprophylaxis of Infectious Diseases in Adults) is the key prevention method.
+1. Vaccination is the key prevention method.
 Vaccination should be offered to nonimmune immunocompetent individuals after contact with a sick individual within 72 hours of exposure.

-2. Passive immunoprophylaxis (see Immunoprophylaxis of Infectious Diseases in Adults): Immunoglobulin can be offered to susceptible contacts that are identified >72 hours postexposure or for whom vaccination is contraindicated (eg, immunocompromised individuals).
+2. Passive immunoprophylaxis: Either IM or IV immunoglobulin (particularly for those >30 kg) can be offered to susceptible contacts for whom vaccination is contraindicated (eg, immunocompromised individuals, pregnant women).
 It should be given within 6 days of exposure.